 The use of herbicides is becoming more important with mechanical harvesting and as plant populations rise.
-Herbicide effectiveness varies with soil types and climatic conditions.
-If cultivation is necessary, cultivate just deep enough to control weeds.
+Cultivate just deep enough to control weeds.
 Consult the most recent revision of OSU Extension Facts No. 6008 or the latest edition of the Extension Agents' Handbook for chemical weed control information.